 Following Eqs.
 (1) and (2), Fe concentrations can be explained from, pH, temperature, oxygen pressure of the water and the transit time of water inside the reservoirs.
 These variables have been measured directly or approximated.
-There was a seasonal varia-

-- tion in the pH of the water in the reservoirs (Fig. 4).
+There was a seasonal variation in the pH of the water in the reservoirs (Fig. 4).
 The pH varied between 6 and 6.5 with an average of 6.16 during the cold November to March.
 Although the sampling frequency was lower during the warmer April to October, the majority of samples had pH values above 6.5 with an average of 6.6.
-The temperature of the ditch water varied between 2.7 and 21.5 °C (Fig. 5).
-Complete or almost complete oxygen saturation of the water in the reservoire assesses to be researched due to the following researched the water. - 10 water in the reservoirs seems to be reasonable due to the following reasons: the water in the reservoirs was in direct contact with the atmosphere; the water depth varied between a few and approximately 40 cm; during 93 % of time period of the experiment the transit time of the water in the reservoirs was longer than one day (see next paragraph); there were no visual indications of stratification in the reservoirs throughout the year.
+The temperature of the ditch water varied between 2.7 and $21.5 \,^{\circ}$ C (Fig. 5).